manyahin/temperature_outside/README.md

-# Analog to digital temperature converter.
+# Analog to digital temperature converter

 The goal is receive a data from a temperature sensor conneted to Arduno board by analog input.
-And by serial port transfer a data to computer for future analysis and visualisation.
+And by UART interface transfer a data to computer for future analysis and visualisation.

-## Used tehcnologies.
+## Used tehcnologies

 Temperature sensor is TMP36.
-Arduino UNO.
+Board is Arduino UNO.
-MongoDB to storage a data.
+MongoDB for storage the data.
-Web and dygraphs to visualisation a data.
+Dygraphs to visualisation the data.

 ## Calculating

-One document safe one minute in seconds.
+One document contain one minute in seconds.
-One full document equal to 905 bytes.
+One document equal 905 bytes (~1Kb).
-Therefore one hour will be 54300 bytes.
-Therefore one day will be 1303200 bytes.
-And one month will be 39096000 bytes.
-That equal to 37.28Mb per Month.
-And 447.36Mb per Year.
-And 4.37Gb per 10 Years.
+One hour is 60Kb.
+One day is 1440Kb (~1.4Mb).
+One month is 39096Kb.
+One year is 447.36Mb.
+10 years is 4.37Gb.

-## Export average temperature per minute to CSV
+## Export average temperature per minute to CSV file from MongoDB.

 ```javascript
 db.temperatures.aggregate([